danst83/emby-sync/README.md

 ### 5) Configuration file

-Create `config/emby-sync.yml` with your details:
+Create `config/emby-sync.yml` with your Emby server and Telegram credentials:

 ```yaml
 telegram: